Wellcare Enhances Offering of Affordable, Quality Medicare Advantage and Medicare Prescription Drug Plans in 2026

 Benefits and allowance amounts vary by plan.
 Please call for more details.
 Allowance amounts cannot be combined with other benefit allowances which may be on the prepaid card.
 Limitations and restrictions may apply.

-Wellcare Meridian Dual Align (HMO D-SNP) is a health plan that contracts with both Medicare and Michigan Medicaid to provide benefits of both programs to members.
-Enrollment in our plan depends on contract renewal.
+Wellcare is the Medicare brand for Centene Corporation, an HMO, PPO, PFFS, PDP plan with a Medicare contract and is an approved Part D Sponsor.
+Our D-SNP plans have a contract with the state Medicaid program.
+Enrollment in our plans depends on contract renewal.
 Benefits mentioned are a part of Special Supplemental Benefits for the Chronically Ill.
 Not all members will qualify.
 In addition to being high-risk, you must have one or more of the following chronic conditions: cancer, cardiovascular disorders, chronic and disabling mental health conditions, chronic lung disorders, diabetes.
 There are other eligible conditions not listed.
 Eligibility for this benefit cannot be guaranteed based solely on your condition.
 All applicable eligibility requirements must be met before the benefit is provided.
 For details, please contact us or see the plan's Evidence of Coverage/Member Handbook.
+For Wellcare Dual Liberty (HMO-POS D-SNP): Wellcare's pharmacy network includes limited lower-cost, preferred pharmacies in rural areas of Ohio.
+The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
+For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, please call 1-833-998-4953 (TTY: 711) or consult the online pharmacy directory at go.wellcare.com/OH.

 *Other Pharmacies/Physicians/Providers are available in our network.